rubenzuurman/duolingo-data-gui/doc/PLAN.md

 *14:12*: Changed some comments and restructured small portions of the code.<br />
 *14:14*: Added `and loading` to `milestone 3.2`.<br />
 *14:16*: Added `milestone 3.5`.<br />
-*14:27*: Commited changes to branch `gui-development`.
+*14:27*: Committed changes to branch `gui-development`.
 Merged branch `gui-development` into branch `main`.
 Tried to `git push origin main` the changes, but it got rejected.
 Every time you start working on the project you should do a `git pull` to make sure you are up to date with the latest changes of the remote repository.
 The issue, in this case, was that I set up the `Bug report` and `Feature request` templates on the remote branch.<br />
 *14:30*: Stop development.<br /><br />

 *20:21*: Start development.<br />